ymolists/website/gitpod/docs/ides-and-editors/local-companion.md

 > **Please note:** The Gitpod Local Companion is currently in beta.
 If you experience any issues, or have feedback, please [get in touch](/contact/support).

-You can refer to the [Gitpod Local Companion - localhost is going remote](/blog/local-app) blog post for details on how to explore the beta release of the _Gitpod local companion_.
+Please refer to the [Gitpod Local Companion - localhost is going remote](/blog/local-app) announcement blog post for moredetails on how to explore the beta release of the _Gitpod local companion_.

+## For workspace SSH access

+The preferred method for SSH access into Gitpod is via the copy/paste command available in the Gitpod dashboard, see [command line](/docs/ides-and-editors/command-line) for more information.

 ## Connect To VS Code Desktop